netdata/netdata/packaging/installer/methods/source.md

 7. Copy all of the header files (`*.h`) from the JSON-C source directory to `externaldeps/jsonc/json-c` in the Netdata source tree.

+### eBPF support
+#### libbpf

+Netdata requires a custom version of libbpf for eBPF support on Linux, which will be statically linked by the build system.
+You can do the following to prepare a copy for the build system:

+1. Verify the tag that Netdata expects to be used by checking the contents of `packaging/libbpf_current.version` in your Netdata sources.
+2. Obtain the sources for that version by either:
+    -   Navigating to https://github.com/netdata/libbpf and downloading and unpacking the source code archive for that release.
+    -   CLoning the repository with `git` and checking out the required tag.
+3. Prepare the libbpf sources by running `make -p src/root src/build` in the libbpf source tree.
+4. Build libbpf by running `BUILD_STATIC_ONLY=y OBJDIR=build DESTDIR=.. make install` in the `src/` subdirectory of the libbpf source tree.
+5. In the Netdata source directory, create a directory called `externaldeps/libbpf`
+6. Copy `libbpf.a` from the libbpf source directory to `externaldeps/libbpf/libbpf.a` in the Netdata source tree.
+    -   On 32-bit hosts, `libbpf.a` is located at `usr/lib/libbpf.a` in the libbpf source tree.
+    -   On 64-bit hosts, `libbpf.a` is located at `usr/lib64/libbpf.a` in the libbpf source tree.
+7. Copy the `usr/include` directory from the libbpf source tree to `externaldeps/libbpf/include` in the Netdata source tree.
+8. Copy the `include/uapi` directory from the libbpf source tree to `externaldeps/libbpf/include/uapi` in the Netdata source tree.

 ## Building Netdata

 Once the source tree has been prepared, Netdata is ready to be configured